What will I be able to eat right after surgery?

 - eating foods higher in protein at each meal and snack

 - eating slowly and chewing your food well

-- avoiding having a drink with meals and waiting 30 minutes after eating solid food before you drink fluids
+- avoiding drinks with meals and waiting 30 minutes after eating solid food before you have a drink

 - avoiding carbonated drinks

 - limiting foods and drinks higher in sugar